Xeb-BB/Active-Directory-Home-Lab/Setup-Simple-Network-Configuration/README.md

-# Setup Simple Network Configuration
+# Lab Module: Setup Simple Network Configuration

 This project is a simple networking lab for hands-on practice in IT Support and System Administration 💻